← Back to all guides

 Check My EOB Now

-Pair denial code with claim line details
+Pair the denial code with the claim line details

-Document each contact and outcome
+Document every contact and escalate systematically

 Ready to apply this to your own bill?